sadeq220/docs/kernel/README.md

 	- network protocol
 	- system call
 - Kernel modules have a `.ko` extension as of kernel 3.0.
+- On Red Hat Enterprise Linux 8, kernel modules are extra kernel code which is built into compressed <KERNEL_MODULE_NAME>.ko.xz object files.
 - A character device is one of the simplest ways to communicate with a module in the Linux kernel.
 - the character device drivers receive unaltered system calls made by users over device-type files(not altered by VFS)
 - To determine loaded modules run the command lsmod